Kemeli/so_long/README.md

 # so_long
 "and thanks for all the fish"

-This project is about creating a 2d game in C language, using a 42 library: mlx
+This project is about creating a 2d game in C language, using a 42 library, mlx, and my the previously coded libft and ft_printf

 ![image](https://user-images.githubusercontent.com/98065645/210613231-c0ca1e5d-d8de-403b-ac46-35121f562194.png)